IamGuneet/IamGuneet/README.md

 ## Here's a glimpse about me!

 ### About Me
-- I like gardening and animal's
--  Currently into Dev-Ops and Cloud-computing
+-  Currently into Dev-Ops , Data Analytics and Cloud-computing

 ### Skills